 Color Wheel Pointillism

 At Southwark, we created another color wheel test for the students.
-This time we introduced the art style pointilism, which is painting in which small, distinct dots of color that are applied in patterns to form an image.
+This time we introduced pointillism, which is an art style in which small, distinct dots of color that are applied in patterns to form an image.
 We showed how two colors of dots close together formed another color when looking at it from a distance.
 For example, blue and red dots together look like purple.
 Using this information, we had them create the color wheel using only primary colors: red, yellow, and blue.
 After this, just to practice pointillism a little more, they wrote their names with this technique.
 I think this worked out really well with our middle school class.
 They all completed this activity, and all their color wheels looked really great.
-They also were able to learn a new style, which is always fun to experiment with.
+They also had a lot of fun learning about and experimenting with a new style.